mykeels/Outsorcery/README.md

 Exception Handling
 --------------
 WorkServers suppress all exceptions encountered while processing work received from a client to prevent application failure.
-To receive notification when these exceptions occur, subscribe to the RemoteWorkException event.
+To receive notification when these exceptions occur subscribe to the RemoteWorkException event.

 ```csharp
 // SERVER